 Welcome to my WordPress website!

 I am Dr Martina Topić.
-I am a socialist ecofeminist, sociologist and working-class academic championing women and working-class culture.
+I am an ecofeminist, sociologist and working-class academic championing women and working-class culture.
 I am very passionate about my research into women and working-class culture and class equality.

 My research is always driven by humans and is about humans.
-In particular, I am interested in women’s experiences in their daily lives and the experiences of working classes in England.
+In particular, I am interested in women’s experiences in their daily lives and the experiences of working classes.
+I am also a passionate vegetarian and environmentalist as well as animal lover.
+I have eight cats and I feed ducks, swans and birds in the nearby pond every day.

 I was an author and project lead of ‘Women in UK’s Advertising Industry’ project (funded by the British Academy), ‘Women in Journalism’ (HEFCE funded) and ‘Working-class students and the Higher Education in England’ (HEFCE funded).
 I currently lead ‘Women in Public Relations’ (funded by EUPRERA, since 2018) and I am a research lead for the #WECAN project (Women Empowered through Coaching and Networking) funded by the European Social Fund and the Department for Work and Pensions.
 I also lead the British team in a project ‘The Environmental Cost of Vanity?
 An Ecofeminist Inquiry into the Beauty Industry with a Particular Focus on Mirrors’.